|

 side / short ( left) side):

-side axle-shaft is shorter than the other and pinions are centered.
+side axle-shaft is shorter than the other and pinions are centered.1350 appears to

-be the only available stock pinion yoke, but aftermarket 1410 yokes are available (see the XXX article for details).
+be the only available stock pinion yoke, but aftermarket 1410 yokes are available (see the XXX article for details).1-ton pickup trucks feature

 14b spindles have the same bearing spacing and same bearing journal sizes.